How to Make Incredibly Healthy Hot Chocolate...With Spices! (A Keto Version Included)

 NOTE: The above links are to Amazon.
 But mostly I buy all my medicinal and culinary herbs in bulk from Starwest Botanicals.
 You can get great prices on fresh and organic quality herbs there!

-Directions to Create Your Spiced Hot Chocolate Mix
+Directions to Create Your Herbal Hot Chocolate Mix

 Mix everything all up together.
 I found I had to mix for awhile and use a large spoon to be sure all the sugar was mixed in really well.
 I didn't want huge clumps of any ingredient to ruin a good cup of cocoa!